Designed for highly motivated first-year students, the Gateway Programs are open by invitation to students who have specific interests and experience.

 - Director: Garth Myers

 - Curriculum: Four courses over the first two semesters at Trinity.
-In the fall, students take Intro to Urban Studies and The American City.
-In the spring, students take From Hartford to World Cities and The Politics of Real Estate.
-Students will use Hartford as a classroom; they can also participate in a six-week program that studies the cities of the Yangtze River in China (not required, but common for Cities students to pursue).
+Past courses have included Intro to Urban Studies, The American City, History of the City, and From Hartford to World Cities.
+Students will use Hartford as a classroom; they can also participate in a three-week program that studies the cities of the Yangtze River in China (not required, but common for Cities students to pursue).

 The Community Action Gateway engages students in learning to create social change in their communities through critical thinking about today’s complex issues, talking and working with local changemakers, and taking action through collaborative research projects in Hartford.